• Home

 University Accommodation

-We have secured a limited allocation of 25 spaces at Cardiff University residences.
-We offer Single Ensuite rooms at the following locations:
+We have secured a limited allocation of 20 spaces at Cardiff University residences.
+We currently offer single en-suite rooms at Talybont North.

 Pricing & Booking

-Note: A minimum booking of 2 nights is required.
-Prices exclude VAT.
+Note: A minimum booking of two nights is required.

 Hotels